defifuture/erc20-batched-meta-transactions/README.md

 }
 ```

 > The EIP-2612 (`permit()` function) also requires a nonce mapping.
-At this point, I'm not sure yet if this mapping should be **re-used** in case a smart contract implements both this idea and EIP-2612.
+At this point, I'm not sure yet if this mapping should be **re-used** in case a smart contract implements both EIP-3005 and EIP-2612.
 >
 > At the first glance, it seems the nonce mapping could be re-used, but this should be thought through (and tested) for possible security implications.